chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

       set fraction refinement = 0.2
     end

-For higher Reynolds number with adjoint time stepping, ``frequency = 5`` can be added to the above parameters in order to obtain a reasonable number of elements throughout the simulation.
+For higher Reynolds numbers with adjoint time stepping, ``frequency = 5`` can be added to the above parameters to obtain a reasonable number of elements throughout the simulation.
 In this particular case, the mesh would be refined at every fifth time iteration.
 As an example, the mesh after eight refinement steps for :math:`\mathrm{Re} = 100` looks as follows:

 .. image:: image/8th-mesh.png